doubt72/loki/README.md

 the [Lensflare](http://www.lensflare.com/) website in mind (i.e., keeping things templated and organized, and also to manage game manuals and such in a consistent fashion) -- to see an example of it in use, take a look at the [source repo](https://github.com/doubt72/www.lensflare.com) for the web site.
-It was, however, built to be generally functional while I was working on the site, so maybe it would be useful to someone whose needs were sufficiently similar.
+I did, however, make minimal efforts to keep it generally useful while I was working on the site, so maybe it would be useful to someone whose needs were sufficiently similar.

-Think of Loki as the exact opposite of something like Sinatra: instead of a dynamic web server, it generates a bunch of HTML pages to be uploaded to a static webserver somewhere.
+Think of Loki as the exact opposite of something like Sinatra: instead of a dynamic web server, it generates a bunch of HTML pages to be uploaded to a static web server somewhere.

 ## Getting Started